-This PGD is for the administration of measles, mumps and rubella (MMR) vaccine to individuals from 1 year of age for routine immunisation, or from 6 months of age if early protection is required, in accordance with the national immunisation programme and Guidelines on post-exposure prophylaxis for measles.
+This PGD is for the administration of measles, mumps and rubella (MMR) vaccine to individuals from one year of age for routine immunisation, or from 6 months of age if early protection is required, in accordance with the national immunisation programme and the National measles guidelines.

-This PGD is for the administration of MMR vaccine by registered healthcare practitioners identified in Section 3, subject to any limitations to authorisation detailed in Section 2.
+This PGD is for use by registered healthcare practitioners identified in Section 3, subject to any limitations to authorisation detailed in Section 2.